pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 As a skeptic of "quick starts" myself, I approach most marketing promises with a measure of cautious excitement.
 If the great and powerful algorithm, a friend, or a peer brought your attention here now, then I invite you to take this one seriously.
 Pulumi, with it's full support of many general purpose programming languages, can feel like a hastle to set up even if you are already a seasoned developer, and it can feel even worse if you are new to infrastructure as code and coming from a traditional ops background.
 Finding that magical easy street to success can be elusive and many tasks done with Pulumi require dedication and creativity, but as you will see here, writing and deploying a new Pulumi IaC program in golang, typescript, python, even dotnet, c# and more can actually be surprisingly easy to do yourself.

-Sharing Pulumi with people is a genuine passion found among Pulumians all around the globe but we all know evidence reigns king among engineers who, like any good practitioner, expects evidence.
-If seeing is believing then let's make some magic happen to see how getting started is easy, and evolving your developer workflow with Pulumi is better than just easy, it's remarkably powerful and ready for you to adopt in your daily workflows right away too.
+Sharing Pulumi with people is a genuine passion found among Pulumians all around the globe but we all know evidence reigns king among engineers who, like any good practitioner, expect proof, and of course a hands on experience is always the best.

+If seeing is believing then let's make some magic happen to see how easy getting started can be.
+Evolving your developer workflow with Pulumi gets even better than just easy, it's remarkably powerful and ready for you to adopt in your daily workflows right away too.

 Continue with me for this short "batteries included" DevOps developer experience and see how Pulumi, ESC, and Devcontainers are a cloud ops match made in heaven whether you are developing on remote infrastructures or in the comfort of your own devices.
-The demo app may be a bit light hearted, but the methods we use to get there are going so worth it I guarantee you will come away with something new.
+The demo app may be a bit light hearted, but the methods we use to get there are so worth it I guarantee you can come away with something new just by trying it yourself.

 >
 > Hint: